horia141/monte-carlo-tcl/README.md

 # monte-carlo-tcl
 A Monte Carlo integration utility, written in Tcl.

-Usage: mci.tcl -f [FILE] -N [SAMPLECOUNT] -step [MINMAXSTEP] [...PARAMETERS]
-       mci.tcl -help : A help message.
-       mci.tcl -info : This tutorial message.

--f               Path to function definitions file.
--N               Number of iterations used in integration.
--step            Input space granularity for MinMax detection.
--[name] [value]  A parameter from the "Params" section of a function.
-This
-                 sets the parameter [name] to the value [value].
-Used when integrating and in MinMax.

 Computes the definite integral of multi-dimensional functions using Monte Carlo Integration.
 The target function, its domain and external parameters are defined in an .mci file specified as a path argument to the -f option.